Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Retired with a pension of €2,000-5,000/month

-Recommended choice: Panama.
-For Italian retirees who want to retire abroad tax-free, Panama has a specific program ( Visa de Pensionado ) with discounts on services, transportation, restaurants, cinemas, and domestic flights.
-The cost of living is compatible with an average Italian pension.
-In Dubai, a pension of €3,000 a month barely covers the rent for a studio apartment in the suburbs, with no margin for other expenses.
+Recommended choice: Panama. program Pensioner's Visa offers government discounts on transportation, restaurants, cinemas, domestic flights, and medical services.
+The cost of living is comparable to an average Italian pension.
+In Dubai, a pension of €3,000/month barely covers the rent for a studio apartment in the suburbs.

 Crypto holder with a wallet > €500,000